Resource > Articles >

 “Using the PhysioMimix® OOC System is really straightforward; with a little practice, any tissue culture scientist can master the skills needed for Organ-on-a-chip.” – Deborah Lenart, MSc, Charles River

 Access to highly characterized and validated assays is key to your initial success.
-Most vendors provide validated all-in-one assay or model kits, or protocols that enable new users to get to grips with OOC basics fast but rarely does one size fit all.
+Most vendors provide validated all-in-one assay or model kits, or protocols that enable new users to get to grips with OOC basics fast, but rarely does one size fit all.
 Therefore, to meet your immediate and future needs, another core element to consider is a system’s adaptability.

 Experienced PhysioMimix customers benefit from its open architecture.
 For example: